-Choose rods for where you fish.
-Choose a rod for the type of fish.
-Choose a rod for the bait you use.
+Choose rods for where you fish, for the type of fish, for the bait you use.
 Choose a rod that you like.

 Casting rods are for exactly that.
 They case and retrieve baits.
 Usually the bait or lure runs in a straight line.
 Extra action is give by jerking the rod and stopping the retrieve.